I make lines and shapes to create a visual rhythm that tells a story.

-When I’m not working, I like to spend time outdoors with my husband and dog, inside hunkered down over other creative endeavors like making furniture, jewelry, and clothing, and in the kitchen making and documenting the food I cook.
+When I’m not working, I like to spend time outdoors with my husband and dog, inside hunkered down over other creative endeavors like making furniture, jewelry, clothing, and cooking.

-You can check out works in progress, adventures, likes, and quibbles on my social accounts below:
+You can check out works in progress, adventures, likes, and quibbles on social media:

 To put it succinctly: I need to make marks.

 Since I was a small child and my mother kept catching me behind the sofa drawing on the wall in crayon, mark-making has been my compulsion.
 I reveal images one cut, line, stitch, spray, or brush stroke at a time, arranging letters and words, trying to snatch a snippet of mood, a thought, or the colors and patterns seen behind closed eyelids and turn it a feeling or atmosphere.

 My design philosophy is brand-oriented.
 Every brand is its own little universe that requires visual assets that orbit around the logo.
 I’m fond of flexible branding and responsive logos because they are more organic and adaptable to our rapidly changing digital and print era.
 If a project is for something within an existing identity ecosystem, I’ll make something that fits right in.